Singapore F1 promoters say closed-doors race is not feasible

 The sport has not given up on crowds returning later in the year, however.

-Singapore GP promoters told The Straits Times newspaper on Saturday that they were maintaining an open dialogue with Formula One but it was "not feasible to conduct the race behind closed doors".
+Singapore Grand Prix promoters told The Straits Times newspaper on Saturday that they were maintaining an open dialogue with Formula One but it was “not feasible to conduct the race behind closed doors”.

-"The top priority remains the well-being and safety of our fans, volunteers, and all Singaporeans," a spokesman said.
+“The top priority remains the wellbeing and safety of our fans, volunteers, and all Singaporeans,” a spokesperson said.

 He added “works typically require three months to complete, and this will depend on whether such activities are permitted under the prevailing government regulations”.